 How to enable Hibernate on Windows 11

-Here are the steps to enable and configure the energy-saving Hibernate feature on Windows 11.
+Learn how to enable, configure, or disable the energy-saving Hibernate feature on Windows 11.

 • To enable Hibernate on Windows 11, open PowerShell or Command Prompt (admin) and run the “powercfg /hibernate on” command, then open the Control Panel’s “Power Options” page, click the “Choose what the power button does” setting, and turn on “Hibernate.”

-• You can also enable Hibernate when you press the Power button or close the laptop lid.
+• You can also enable Hibernate by pressing the Power button or closing the laptop lid.

-• To disable hibernation, open the Control Panel’s “Power Options” page, click the “Choose what the power button does” setting, and turn off “Hibernate,” and then from PowerShell or Command Prompt (admin) and run the “powercfg /hibernate off” command.
+• To disable hibernation, open the Control Panel’s “Power Options” page, click the “Choose what the power button does” setting, turn off “Hibernate,” and then run the powercfg /hibernate off command from PowerShell or Command Prompt (admin).

 Enable Hibernate on Windows 11

-To enable Hibernate on Windows 11, use these steps:
+To enable Hibernate on Windows 11, follow these steps:

 1. Open Start on Windows 11.